A Fairly Odd Movie: Grow Up, Timmy Turner!

-A Fairly Odd Movie: Grow Up, Timmy Turner! (or simply known as A Fairly Odd Movie) is a 2011 live-action/animated comedy television film based on the animated series The Fairly OddParents.
+A Fairly Odd Movie: Grow Up, Timmy Turner! (or simply known as A Fairly Odd Movie) is a 2011 American live-action/animated teen comedy television film based on the animated series The Fairly OddParents.
 It first aired on Nickelodeon in the United States on July 9, 2011, to celebrate the series's tenth anniversary.
 Unlike the previous animated films of the series, this film is live-action with CGI animation.
 The television film was viewed by 5.8 million viewers during its original airing.

-The television film is set in the city of Dimmsdale and centers on Timmy Turner, his fairy godparents Cosmo and Wanda, and his fairy godbrother Poof.
-The events of the film take place at the end of the series.
-Timmy is now 23 years old but is still in fifth grade, with his fairy-obsessed teacher, Mr. Crocker.
-Timmy finds a loophole in the fairy rulebook: if he continues to act like a child, he will get to keep his fairies.
-A dilemma arises when Tootie, who was an awkward girl when she was 8 years old, returns to Dimmsdale as an attractive woman.
-Timmy falls in love with her, a sign that he is becoming an adult, which means that he is closer to losing his fairies.
-Meanwhile, an oil tycoon, named Hugh J. Magnate, Jr., teams up with Mr. Crocker and plans to use Timmy's fairies' magic to promote his oil business.
+Serving as an epilogue to the series, the film centers on the originally 10-year-old protagonist Timmy Turner, who is now age 23 but continues living like a child to keep his fairy godparents, who are required per the fairy rulebook to leave when a godchild starts behaving like an adult.
+When Timmy falls in love with Tootie, an awkward girl who has since grown into an attractive woman, he risks losing his fairies.
+Meanwhile, oil tycoon Hugh J. Magnate, Jr., teams up with Timmy's fairy-obsessed teacher Denzel Crocker and plans to use Timmy's fairies' magic to promote his oil business.

-The television film was released on Region 1 DVD by Nickelodeon Studios on July 11, 2011.
+The film was released on Region 1 DVD by Nickelodeon Studios on July 11, 2011.
 The television film was released on Blu-ray on December 4, 2015.

 On March 14, 2012, Nickelodeon announced a sequel to the film, A Fairly Odd Christmas, which premiered during 2012's holiday season, while a third film, A Fairly Odd Summer, premiered on August 2, 2014.
 Drake Bell, Daniella Monet, and other cast members reprised their roles in both.

 Plot

-Thirteen years after the original series, Timmy Turner (Drake Bell) has grown into a 23-year-old adult, but maintains a lifestyle of a 10-year-old to keep his fairy godparents, Cosmo and Wanda, and his godbrother, Poof.
-Timmy's refusal to mature greatly irritates his parents (who desperately encourage him to move out) and Jorgen von Strangle (Mark Gibbon), who is constantly scheming to entice Timmy into giving up his fairies.
+13 years after the original series, Timmy Turner has grown into a 23-year-old man, but maintains a lifestyle of a 10-year-old to keep his fairy godparents, Cosmo and Wanda, and his godbrother, Poof.
+Timmy's refusal to mature greatly irritates his parents, who desperately encourage him to move out so that they can sell the family house and travel the world; and Jorgen von Strangle, the chief instructor of the Fairy Godparent Academy, who schemes to entice Timmy into giving up his fairies.

-One day, Timmy reunites with a girl from his childhood named Tootie (Daniella Monet), who had an obsessive crush on him for years.
-She has grown into a beautiful activist and Timmy falls for her instantly.
-Cosmo and Wanda scheme to repel Tootie, afraid that he is finally growing up and may no longer need them.
-Timmy is torn between his love for Tootie and his desire to keep his fairies.
+One day, Timmy reunites with Tootie, a childhood acquaintance who had an obsessive crush on him for years.
+Once a socially awkward child, she has grown into a beautiful activist, causing Timmy to fall for her instantly.
+After Timmy secretly uses wishes to help Tootie protest against the felling of a historic tree, Cosmo and Wanda desperately try to repel Tootie, afraid that Timmy is outgrowing them.
+Timmy is torn between his love for Tootie and his desire to keep his fairies, which culminates in his hesitating to kiss Tootie.
+Annoyed, Tootie leaves him, telling him to be more mature.